 Cheer for the Blazers!
-Register now for a FREE TICKET to the 2021 Blazers Fan Fest, Blazers Fan Fest and get the first look at the 2021-22 Trail Blazers team with a behind-the-scenes peek at an open practice and exciting intrasquad scrimmage.
-Plus, there’ll be lots of food, fun and prizes for the whole family.
-Free.
-Moda Center, Saturday, Oct 2, 2:30p.
+Register now for a FREE TICKET to the 2022 Blazers Fan Fest and enjoy an intrasquad scrimmage, food, fun and prizes for the whole family.
+October 14.

 Plant trees for Portland Arbor Day.
 Tree canopy coverage citywide helps make Portland a healthier, greener place to live.
-Join Portland’s tree planting celebration on Saturday, October 30, 10 am-12 pm, rain or shine at Lentz Park.
-All ages and abilities welcome; no previous planting experience required.
+Join the Arbor Day celebration at Glenwood Park.
+Plant and care for trees and enjoy family friendly activities.
+October 29.

 Skip the parking fee.
-October 21 is Metro Free Parking Day.
+October 10 and 20 are Metro Free Parking Days.
 Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, M. James Gleason Memorial Boat Ramp, and Chinook Landing Marine Park.

 Give back.
 Try one of these kid-friendly volunteering opportunities.

 Get Snacking.
-Try one of these easy, lower sugar Halloween treats.
+Make one of these easy, lower sugar Halloween treats.

 Wear your costume to the market.
-On October 30th your littles can trick-or-treat at the Happy Valley Farmers Market.
+On October 30 your littles can trick-or-treat at the Tigard Farmers Market.